 Southbank Centre Resident Orchestra the London Sinfonietta celebrates its anniversary in 2018, marking 50 years of stunning contemporary music performance.

-This project is generously supported by The London Community Foundation and Cockayne – Grants for the Arts.
+This project is generously supported by The London Community Foundation and Cockayne – Grants for the Arts, and The Ernst von Siemens Music Foundation.

 RepertoireStockhausen: Donnerstag aus Licht (Thursday from Light) - opera in 3 acts, a greeting, & a farewell